allolib-s22/jenny353_paint/docs/index.md

 ![Screen Shot 2022-06-08 at 11 04 16 AM](https://user-images.githubusercontent.com/43687816/172688138-3ee16b69-c39e-4e51-85e2-abc824d78625.png)

-### To use:
+### Set up instructions:
 Follow directions in the [README.md](https://github.com/allolib-s22/jenny353_paint#readme)

 ### To use spacebar loop pedal:
-Tap the spacebar to start recording a sequence to loop, Tap the spacebar again to stop recording and start playing the loop.
+- Tap the spacebar to start recording a sequence to loop.
+- Tap the spacebar again to stop recording and start playing the loop.
-Repeat to keep adding sequences to the loop
+- Repeat to keep adding sequences to the loop.
-On shift, the sequence will finish playing.
+- Tapping the shift key will end the current sequence playing.

 ## Other Versions: